mediafinger/slack-inviter/README.markdown

 ## Development

 - [ ] Fork and clone the github repository or just run `git clone git@github.com:mediafinger/slack-inviter.git`
 - [ ] Check that you have a compatible Ruby version installed.
-At the moment the `.ruby-version` file sets it to `2.2.3`
+At the moment the `.ruby-version` file sets it to `2.7.3`
 - [ ] run `bundle install`
-- [ ] no database needed :-)
+- [x] no database needed :-)
-- [ ] either ensure that in `app.rb` the `DummyInviter` is instantiated - to not send API calls through the real `Inviter` class
+- [ ] ensure that in `app.rb` the `DummyInviter` is instantiated - to not send API calls through the real `Inviter` class (for test and development)
-- [ ] or update the information in `config.rb` - obviously the API key should be set as an ENV variable
+- [ ] update the information in `config.rb` - obviously the API token should be set as an ENV variable
 - [ ] run the server `bundle exec ruby app.rb`
 - [ ] open the website at **http://localhost:4567/**